leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: macularhole-treatment_general-retina
 - What is the treatment of full thickness macular hole?
+- What is the treatment for Macular holw
 - How is macular hole treated?
 - What is the treatment of macular hole?
 - When should macular hole be treated?